sorentwo/readthis/PERFORMANCE.md

 Results from the various benchmarks in `./bencharks`.
-Hardware doesnt't matter much, as we're simply looking for a comparison against other libraries and prior verions.
+Hardware doesn't matter much, as we're simply looking for a comparison against other libraries and prior verions.